-Once inside the hotel, getting around can be a bit of a challenge, since there are various elevator banks depending on where you might be going.
-There is a elevator bank to take you from the ground floor lobby to the 41st floor Peak Lounge.
+Once inside the hotel, getting around is a bit of a challenge, since there are various elevator banks depending on where you might be going.
+There is an elevator bank to take you from the ground floor lobby to the 41st floor Peak Lounge.
 Then other elevators from there going to room levels, the gym/pool, or the New York Bar.

 Some interesting elevator artwork

 One of the elevators and a map showing the maze-like way to get around the hotel